valery1707/hugo/content/blog/2015-12-11-integration-testing-spring-command-line-applications.markdown

     }
 ```

-As we can see, the value of the `value` attribute [^2] of our `@IntegrationTest` gets injected to the configuration of the test context.
+As we can see, the value of the `value` element [^2] of our `@IntegrationTest` gets injected to the configuration of the test context.

 Now that we have understood and used the `@IntegrationTest` annotation to push in configuration, it is time to make our application consume this configuration.